 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about boils (furuncles).
+This leaflet has been written to help you better understand more about boils (also called abscess or furuncle).
 It explains what they are, what causes them, what can be done about them, and where you can find out more about them.

-The bacteria causing the boil can occasionally spread from one part of the body to another and from one person to another by skin-to-skin contact and from clothing and towels which have been contaminated with pus from the boil.
+The bacteria causing the boil can occasionally spread from one part of the body to another.
+They can also be passed from person to person through skin contact and from clothing and towels which have been contaminated with pus from the boil.
 This is especially true when boils are caused by the PVL strain of S. aureus bacteria.
-Boils are common in teenagers and can affect boys more often than girls.
-Sufferers of boils do not usually have a problem with their immune system, but boils can be more severe in patients with a suppressed immune system.
-Boils are more common in patients with diabetes and those who are overweight.

-A healed boil tends to leave a red mark, which slowly fades, but can leave a scar.
+A healed boil tends to leave a red or darker-coloured mark, which slowly fades, but can leave a scar.

 How are boils diagnosed?